The pipeline consists of the following steps:

 To use GRCh38, change

-The manifest is a CSV file describing where to find the input FASTQ or BAM files.
+The manifest is a CSV file or blob describing where to find the input FASTQ or BAM files.
 An example:

 pair_id,file_path,sample_id,label,paired_end,read_group_id HG001,*_R1_*.normal.fastq.bgz,HG001_normal,normal,1,read_group_normal HG001,*_R2_*.normal.fastq.bgz,HG001_normal,normal,2,read_group_normal HG001,*_R1_*.tumor.fastq.bgz,HG001_tumor,1,tumor,read_group_tumor HG001,*_R2_*.tumor.fastq.bgz,HG001_tumor,2,tumor,read_group_tumor